cosmos/cosmos/VALIDATORS_FAQ.md

 * **Block provisions:** Native tokens of applications run by validators (e.g. Atoms) are inflated to produce block provisions.
 These provisions exist to incentivize Atom holders to bond their stake, as non-bonded Atom will be diluted over time.
 * **Transaction fees:** The Cosmos Hub maintains a whitelist of token that are accepted as fee payment.

 These rewards are divided among validators' staking pools according to each validator’s weight.
 Then, they are divided among delegators in proportion to each delegator’s stake.
 Note that a commission on fee rewards for delegators is applied by the validator before they are distributed.
+However, no commission can be applied on block provisions (see below).

 ### What is the incentive to run a validator ?